PerfectlySoft/Perfect-Crypto/README.md

 	/// Digest the buffer using the indicated algorithm.
 	/// The return value must be deallocated by the caller. func digest(_ digest: Digest) -> UnsafeMutableRawBufferPointer?
+	/// Sign the buffer using the indicated algorithm and key.
+	/// The return value must be deallocated by the caller. func sign(_ digest: Digest, key: Key) -> UnsafeMutableRawBufferPointer?
+	/// Verify the signature against the buffer.
+	/// Returns true if the signature is verified.
+Returns false otherwise. func verify(_ digest: Digest, signature: UnsafeRawBufferPointer, key: Key) -> Bool
+	/// Encrypt this buffer using the indicated cipher, key and iv (initialization vector).
+	/// Returns a newly allocated buffer which must be freed by the caller. func encrypt(_ cipher: Cipher, key: UnsafeRawBufferPointer, iv: UnsafeRawBufferPointer) -> UnsafeMutableRawBufferPointer?
+	/// Decrypt this buffer using the indicated cipher, key and iv (initialization vector).
+	/// Returns a newly allocated buffer which must be freed by the caller. func decrypt(_ cipher: Cipher, key: UnsafeRawBufferPointer, iv: UnsafeRawBufferPointer) -> UnsafeMutableRawBufferPointer?
+	/// Encrypt this buffer to PEM encoded CMS format using the indicated cipher, password, and salt.
+	/// Returns a newly allocated buffer which must be freed by the caller. func encrypt(_ cipher: Cipher,
+	             password: UnsafeRawBufferPointer,
+	             salt: UnsafeRawBufferPointer,
+	             keyIterations: Int = 2048,
+	             keyDigest: Digest = .md5) -> UnsafeMutableRawBufferPointer?
+   /// Decrypt this PEM encoded CMS buffer using the indicated password and salt.
+	/// Returns a newly allocated buffer which must be freed by the caller. func decrypt(_ cipher: Cipher,
+	             password: UnsafeRawBufferPointer,
+	             salt: UnsafeRawBufferPointer,
+	             keyIterations: Int = 2048,
+	             keyDigest: Digest = .md5) -> UnsafeMutableRawBufferPointer?
+}

+public extension UnsafeRawBufferPointer {
+	/// Allocate memory for `size` bytes with word alignment from the encryption library's
+	///	random number generator.
+	///
+	/// - Postcondition: The memory is allocated and initialized to random bits. static func allocateRandom(count size: Int) -> UnsafeRawBufferPointer?
 }
 ```